 Demonstration plots encourage learning to be applied by showcasing a range of innovative farming methods – including composting, pruning, fertilizer use and crop protection, as well as rehabilitation and crop diversification.
 These plots are instrumental in demonstrating the benefits of these techniques to the farmers and encouraging them to implement new and effective practices.

-Within a three-year cycle, all registered farmers are trained in order to build capacity and raise awareness of sustainable cocoa production practices.
-The training will cover the following topics:
+Within a two-year cycle, all registered farmers are trained in order to build capacity and raise awareness of sustainable cocoa production practices.
+The training covers the following topics:

 Good agricultural practices

 Weed control is essential for cocoa trees during the first three years of development.
 Farmers are trained in manual weeding techniques to assure the best possible conditions for maximum nutrients and root space, and to minimize breeding sites for pests.